 Drain and reserve juice in the cans of minced and whole baby clams.
 In medium saucepan heat oil.
 Add garlic & saute for 2 min.
 Stir in flour.
 Add reserved clam juices, wine, red pepper flakes and salt.
 Bring to boil & simmer for 10 min.
-Add minced clams, baby clams and parsley.
+Add minced clams, baby clams, butter and parsley.
 Return to boil, then keep warm while preparing linguine.
 When linguine is done, pour sauce over top and toss gently and serve.

 Coney Island Deep Fried Clams

 2 cups finely crushed oyster crackers